How to Sell Coins — Where to Get the Best Price Without Getting Ripped Off

 Cash-for-Gold Shops

-Cash-for-gold operations buy coins by metal content weight and ignore numismatic premium entirely.
-A 1921 Morgan dollar contains 0.7734 troy ounces of silver.
-At $28 spot, that’s about $21 in melt value.
-A coin shop might pay $22 for a worn example.
+Frustrated by the need for quick cash, plenty of sellers have walked into cash-for-gold operations and left having essentially given away numismatic value entirely.
+A 1921 Morgan dollar contains 0.7734 troy ounces of silver — at $28 spot, that’s roughly $21 in melt.
+A coin shop might pay $22 on a worn example.
 A cash-for-gold shop might pay $18.
-A coin worth $35 to $45 in retail to a collector nets you $18 because they don’t know or care about collector value, only metal weight.
+A coin worth $35 to $45 retail to a collector nets you $18 because they see only metal weight.
 Never sell numismatically significant coins at melt.
+Ever.

 Facebook Marketplace — Fake Buyers

-Facebook Marketplace attracts buyers who want to pay with methods that offer them chargeback protection while leaving you exposed.
-Zelle, Venmo Friends and Family, and Cash App are irreversible from the buyer’s side if something goes wrong, but scammers also generate fake payment screenshots.
-If you sell locally through Facebook, take cash only, in person, in a public location.
+Facebook Marketplace attracts buyers angling to pay with methods that leave you exposed.
+Zelle, Venmo Friends and Family, Cash App — these are irreversible once sent, and scammers generate convincing fake payment screenshots.
+Sell locally through Facebook only with cash, in person, somewhere public.
 For shipped sales, use eBay with its structured dispute process.
+That’s it.

 Uninsured Shipping